Teach English in Thailand

 Do I need to bring any documents with me to Thailand?

-You should take the following documents to Thailand, as the Ministry of Education or the Ministry of Labor or Immigration can request to see them: Original University Degree Certificate and an Original University Degree Transcript
+You should take the following documents to Thailand, as the Ministry of Education or the Ministry of Labor or Immigration will request to see them: Original University Diploma and an Original Sealed University Transcript.
+You MUST bring the original degree in order to obtain a work permit, so if yours is already framed or you’re worried about bringing it abroad, please order another copy from your university.

 Are there any required vaccinations for Thailand?

-While there are no required vaccinations for Thailand, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
+While there are no required vaccinations for Thailand, we recommend that you see a doctor or travel clinic for advice on vaccinations.
+We highly recommend obtaining Hepatitis A and B, as well as Typhoid before arriving.
 You can find more details about recommended vaccinations on the CDC website.

 What are my startup costs?

-In addition to the program costs, you will need to buy your plane ticket to Thailand, which averages about $800-$1,000.
-We also recommend you bring living expenses for your first month (at least $1,000 to get by until you get your first pay check).
-Teachers will also need to purchase their own visas, which cost about $80 for a single-entry visa, and ~$200 for a multiple-entry visa.
+In addition to the program costs, you will need to buy your plane ticket to Thailand, which averages about $500-$800.
+We also recommend you bring living expenses for your first month (at least $1,500 to get by until you get your first pay check).
+Teachers will also need to purchase their own visas, which cost $80 for a single-entry visa, and $200 for a multiple-entry visa.

 Will someone be there to pick me up at the airport?